JuliaLang/www.julialang.org/jsoc/gsoc/compiler.md

 benefit) and some tests may not be configured appropriately for statistical power.
 Furthermore, the current reports are very primitive and can only do a basic pair-wise comparison, while graphs and other interactive tooling would be more valuable.
-Thus, there would be many great projects for a summer student to tackle here!
+Thus, there would be many great projects for a summer contributor to tackle here!

 **Contact:** [Jameson Nash](https://github.com/vtjnash), [Tim Besard](https://github.com/maleadt)